Katherine A.W. McGrady, Ph.D.

 Keith M. Costa, Ph.D.

-Vice President and Director, Advanced Technology and Systems Analysis
+Vice President and Director, Systems, Tactics, and Force Development Division

-Keith Costa, Ph.D. is vice president and director of CNA Advanced Technology and Systems Analysis (ATSA).
-Costa joined CNA in 1990 as a member of the Anti-submarine Warfare Department, as it was known then.
+Keith Costa, Ph.D. is vice president and director of CNA’s Systems, Tactics, and Force Development Division.
+Costa joined CNA in 1990 as a member of the Anti-Submarine Warfare Department, as it was known then.
 He has had four field tours working with operating forces in the Pacific and European theaters, serving as the field representative to the Commanders of Seventh and Sixth Fleets, and to the Commander Naval Forces Europe.

 Costa earned a B.S. in physics and mathematics from the University of Hawaii at Manoa and holds a Ph.D. in theoretical physics from Purdue University, West Lafayette, Indiana.